 Situated on the corner of Awakino Point East Road and SH14 in Dargaville we host Northland’s largest annual agricultural event to promote and increase public awareness of agriculture products and produce within New Zealand’s primary and secondary industries.

 36 Years Later and The Northland Field Days Are Bigger Than Ever!

-The Northland Field Days started life in 1985, just down the road from where we are now at the Dargaville racecourse, as a project run by the Dargaville Jaycees, and regardless of the pouring rain, it was a roaring success with some 80 exhibitors.
+The Northland Field Days started life in 1985 at the Dargaville racecourse as a project run by the Dargaville Jaycees, and regardless of the pouring rain, it was a roaring success with some 80 exhibitors!

 In 2006 the land where the Northland Field Days is held now, was purchased by the society, and is now home to the Annual Event.
 In 2009, with much appreciated help from the neighbouring properties, the road was sealed to help keep the dust down and making it a smoother journey into the site.

 Since 2009 through grant funding and other financial assistance, the Northland Field Days has been able to continually maintain the existing facilities, slowly upgrade electrical requirements, install one permanent toilet block along with another mobile toilet block and we have moved from a tiny 6m x 4m office building into a brand new (and much larger) office building that was mainly built by Northland Field Days committee members.
 The Northland Field Days Committee wishes to retain the true “field days” atmosphere while also ensuring our exhibitors and the general public have a safe and comfortable experience at our event.